DesignForFailure/Tax_Co-Pilot/docs/EXPORT_CONTROL.md

 This source code is publicly available at the URL above at no charge.
 ```

-## International Considerations

-Encryption regulations vary by jurisdiction.
-Users and contributors outside the
-United States should consult their local regulations regarding:

-- Import of encryption software
-- Use of encryption software
-- Re-export of encryption software

-Some jurisdictions that restrict encryption use or import include (non-exhaustive):
-China, Russia, Belarus, Iran, and others.

-## Sanctions Compliance

-This software must not be exported, re-exported, or transferred to:

-- Countries subject to comprehensive U.S. sanctions (currently: Cuba, Iran,
-  North Korea, Syria, and the Crimea, Donetsk, and Luhansk regions of Ukraine)
-- Persons or entities on the U.S. Treasury Department's Specially Designated
-  Nationals (SDN) list
-- Persons or entities on the U.S. Commerce Department's Entity List

 ## Disclaimer

 This notice is provided for informational purposes only and does not constitute